vgan/bot_utilities/README.md

 #bot_utilities
-A place to store tools which I tend to re-use in my bots.
+Tools which I use in my bots.

 ##isItSnowflake  ?
 Used for checking uniqueness of image files.
 Helpful for image based bots.